 It is difficult to deny that humans make biased decisions.
 Unconsciously we all make choices that are based on prejudices and flawed associations.
 This bias that we introduce to our business decisions can trickle through entire organisations, from recruitment to market segmentation.
 AI, with its lack of consciousness, human experience and gut feelings, has the potential to remove bias from businesses, and yet all too often AI is found to exhibit the same biases that we do.

 Where does AI bias come from?

 An algorithm is only as good as the data it is trained upon, and frequently the source of bias in AI is either biased data or biased sampling of data.
-An algorithm trained only to understand data pertaining to caucasian males will not make informed decisions about other ethnicities or genders.
-Some developers remove labels that can introduce bias, such as gender labels, only to find that the resulting algorithm has incorporated gender bias from a different variable, such as words used predominantly by male or female subjects.
+An algorithm trained only to understand data associated with caucasian males will not make informed decisions about other ethnicities or genders.
+Some developers remove labels that can introduce bias, such as gender labels, only to find that the resulting algorithm has incorporated gender bias from a different variable, such as predominantly used words by subjects of a certain gender.

 Why should you care about AI bias?

 AI free from bias can support improved decision making, not just by computing more variables more quickly than a human can, but also by avoiding the pitfalls of clouded human judgement.
 For example, with a rigorous algorithm that has been audited to remove bias, an AI could examine a much wider pool of applicants and introduce fair testing to the whole of your recruitment pipeline, finding the best possible candidate for a job instead of the candidate that best fits an outdated benchmark.